Do you long to feel

-Counseling for Contentment at Lotus Point Wellness specializes in Emotionally Focused Therapy based on the science and research of adult attachment.
-The approach helps couples create a safe environment to explore and express their underlying feelings, needs and longings.
+Lotus Point Wellness specializes in Emotionally Focused Couple Therapy (EFT) which is based on the science and research of adult attachment.
+The approach helps couples create a safe and secure haven in order to explore and express underlying feelings, needs and longings.

 What is Emotionally Focused Therapy?

 Emotionally Focused Therapy is a model of psychotherapy that is based on a “theory of love” originally developed by John Bowlby who pioneered parent-child attachment theories.
 Over the past two decades that research has been applied to adults to create a theory on adult attachment.

 The approach is based the belief that no matter what age we are, it is secure, loving relationships which give us our greatest sense of safety, connection, comfort, and strength in dealing with the challenges, stresses, and joys of life.

 Emotionally Focused Therapy accounts for the high level of emotions people experience in relationships and tackles the patterns and negative cycles that cause people to be unhappy in their relationships.
 By helping couples de-escalate and create a safe environment, they can explore and express their underlying feelings and needs.

 In November 2013, Sue Johnson and University of Virginia neuroscientist Dr. James Coan released research that showed Emotionally Focused Therapy changes how the brain perceives and responds to threat.

 Their study showcases how couples therapy teaches people to bond securely, builds the pathway for loving contact that soothes the brain and calms our perception of danger.
 It shows strong evidence of how our mammalian brain is wired to use another intelligence — loving contact — to manage the fears and pains of daily life.

 Teaching people how to build these connections can save countless marriages and families.